Skip to main content

 Transcription Factors

 Transcription factors are proteins that bind to specific DNA sequences, such as enhancers and promoters, to regulate gene expression.
-They can act as activators or repressors, influencing the rate of transcription by either promoting or inhibiting the assembly of the transcriptional machinery.
-The interaction between transcription factors and enhancers is crucial for the precise control of gene expression in response to various cellular signals.
+They can act as activators or repressors, influencing the recruitment of RNA polymerase and other components necessary for transcription.
+The interaction between transcription factors and enhancers is crucial for the precise timing and level of gene expression, allowing cells to respond to developmental cues and environmental changes.

 Recommended video: